 City and Rovers

-For fans of football Bristol is a city with two professional football teams.
-Both have tickets available at a student discount, whether you buy in advance or buy tickets on the gate on the day of the match.
-Bristol City play at Ashton Gate in the Championship, whilst Bristol Rovers play at the Memorial Ground in the north of the city, just off Gloucester Road.
+Bristol City play at Ashton Gate in the Championship, whilst Bristol Rovers play at the Memorial Ground in the north of the city, just off Gloucester Road (and both of them with student discounted tickets!).
 Ashton Gate has recently been redeveloped and is a comfortable, modern stadia that hosts football, rugby, and live music.

-As mentioned, Ashton Gate is not just home to Bristol City, it is also the home of the Bristol Bears, who play top flight Premiership Rugby in England.
-It is easy to get to on foot or via public transport from your luxury Bristol student accommodation.
-Just 15-minutes on the train from the main station in Bristol, Temple Meads Railway Station, is Bath, where you can watch the historic Bath Rugby play.
+Ashton Gate is also the home of the Bristol Bears, who play top flight Premiership Rugby in England.
+It is easy to get to on foot or via the great transport links from your luxury Bristol student accommodation.
 If you are more interested in international rugby, Bristol is well-placed to get you to Cardiff for Wales internationals at the Principality Stadium, or quite quickly down to London to see England play at Twickenham.

 Healthy Lifestyles and Steep Walks

-Bristol is a steep and hilly city, which is ideal if you are active and like to walk places.
-It is a city that has always promoted a healthy lifestyle, and was one of the first in the UK to promote the use of bikes so heavily to beat congestion and to boost a healthier lifestyle for its inhabitants.
-Remember though, if you’re walking up the hill from College Green, it can be incredibly steep, so be prepared!
+Bristol is a steep and hilly city, which is ideal if you are active and like to walk places like College Green and Brandon Hill.
+Bristol has always promoted a healthy lifestyle and was one of the first in the UK to promote the use of bikes so heavily to beat congestion and to boost a healthier lifestyle for its inhabitants.

 Such a beautiful part of town, and easily accessible on public transport from your luxury student accommodation in Bristol, Clifton Village is well worth the trip.
 Take a really pleasurable walk through the village, taking in the amazing view of Clifton Suspension Bridge and stopping to take a look at the arts and crafts stores, the boutiques, stores, and wonderful coffee shops.